Akshatha-Shenoy/PdscSynth/README.md

 PdscSynth is a tool designed on top of PDSC (https://bitbucket.org/sharonsh/pdsc/src/master/), corresponding to the work presented in our FMCAD 2022 submission (paper ID 103).

 To individually run each benchmark from command prompt, follow the next section.
-To run all the benchmarks at once, see [here](#to-run-all-benchmarks-at-once-using-sygus-qe-and-msat/).
+To run all the benchmarks at once, see [here](#refining-using-mathsat5).

 a.
-Running a benchmark:
+Running a benchmark
 ------------------------------------

 Description of the PdscSynth directory